csc-training/hip-programming/docs/03-streams.md

 # What is a stream?

-* A sequence of operations that execute in order on the GPU
+* A sequence (queue) of operations that execute in order on the GPU
 * Operations in different streams may run concurrently

 <small>